pymacaron/pages/overview.md

 At the core of pymacaron lies your API specifications, in the form of yaml files following the OpenAPI/swagger standard.

-Those API specifications describe every endpoint in your microservice API, the data they accept as parameters and return as results, and define all the objects used in your API.
+Those API specifications describe every endpoint in your REST/JSON APIs, the data they accept as parameters and return as results, and all the objects used in your API.

 [pymacaron-core](https://github.com/pymacaron/pymacaron-core) extends the